Wayne Pike Trails & Waterways Alliance Project

 Members of the newly formed Wayne-Pike Trails and Waterways Alliance hope to build or improve vibrant and safe trails for hiking, biking, kayaking, fishing, nature education and other activities along the Lackawaxen River, the Stourbridge Rail Line and Honesdale Borough parks.

-Wayne County, on behalf of the foundation and the alliance, received a grant from the Pennsylvania Department of Conservation and Natural Resources to support a Greenways Trails Feasibility Study.
-The study will review property owner issues, lease arrangements, existing municipal and county plans, water access possibilities and cost estimates for any needed construction.
-It will also look at potential funding sources.
+Wayne County, on behalf of the foundation and the alliance, obtained a grant from the Pennsylvania Department of Conservation and Natural Resources to support a Greenways Trails Feasibility Study.

 The Alliance is a consortium of four groups with a common goal.
 The Stourbridge Rail and Trail group, along with the Honesdale River Project and HonesTrails, and the Wallenpaupack Trails and Lock 31 Group all envision a trail system embracing the river that runs through the Honesdale-Hawley corridor and the natural beauty of the area’s parks and woodlands.

-In June 2018, The Rails and Trails feasibility Study was awarded to Woodland Design Associates of Honesdale for a contract price of $80,000.
-The advisory committee has been named to assist the consultant with the development of the plan.
+In June 2018, The Rails and Trails feasibility Study was awarded to Woodland Design Associates of Honesdale and an advisory committee was named to assist the consultant with the development of the plan.

 The Wayne County Trail Feasibility Study, specifically between the Boroughs of Honesdale and Hawley and within the Lackawaxen River corridor, began with exploring the need for, and potential of, a trail network combining hiking, biking, and boating within the area.
 A community-based process examined the opportunities to create connections between key community recreational resources and the local economy.